SENERGY-Platform/client-connector-lib/README.md

 ##### Configuration

-connector-client configuration is done via the `< your project >/sepl-connector-client/client.conf` file, if no conf file is found a new file will be generated.
+connector-client configuration is done via `< your project >/sepl-connector-client/client.conf`, if no conf file is found a new file will be generated.

     [CONNECTOR]
     encryption = < no / yes >